API Reference

 • orbital_data::Union{OrbitalDataSplines, Nothing}: (default nothing) Orbital parameter splines.
 Required when milankovitch=true for GPU compatibility.

-• milankovitch::Bool: (default false) Use time-varying orbital parameters (Milankovitch cycles)
+• milankovitch::Bool: (default false) Use time-varying orbital parameters (Milankovitch cycles).
+The OrbitalDataSplines are Earth-specific (Laskar et al., 2004), so this is meaningful for Earth only.

 • eot_correction::Bool: (default true) Apply equation of time correction